mithra62/ee-unit-tests/README.md

 `php ./system/eecli.php tests:run -a your_addon_name`

-This will execute the Tests within the `unit_tests` add-on.
+This will execute the Tests located at `p`.

 `php ./system/eecli.php tests:run -p /full/path/to/tests`